ukneutron/ukneutron.github.io/_posts/2021-07-18-btm-willis-nom.md

 ---
-title: BTM Willis Prize 2020 – Call for Nominations
+title: BTM Willis Prize 2020 â€“ Call for Nominations
 categories:
 - General
 excerpt: |
-  Deadline 31st July 2020.
+  Deadline 31st July 2021.
 feature_image: "/assets/btm.png"
 image: "/assets/btm.png"
 ---

-The IOP Neutron Scattering Group and the Faraday Division of the Royal Society of Chemistry have established a prize for outstanding neutron scattering science in honour of the founding chairman of the Neutron Scattering Group, Professor B T M Willis.
+The IOP Neutron Scattering Group and the Faraday Division of the Royal Society of Chemistry have established a prize for outstanding neutron scattering science.
+The prize is named in honour of the founding chairman of the Neutron Scattering Group, Professor B T M Willis.
+It is intended that the prize will be awarded annually.

-The prize is awarded to an individual in recognition of a single outstanding piece of work, or a longer term coherent body of work, in the application of neutron scattering to a significant problem in physics, chemistry, materials science, earth science, the life sciences, or engineering, or alternatively in recognition of a major development in neutron scattering instrumentation or techniques.
+Terms: The prize is awarded to an individual in recognition of a single outstanding piece of work, or a longer term coherent body of work, in the application of neutron scattering to a significant problem in physics, chemistry, materials science, earth science, the life sciences, or engineering, or alternatively in recognition of a major development in neutron scattering instrumentation or techniques.

-The recipient of the prize will normally be a young scientist, i.e. in the first 12 years of a research career (allowing for career breaks) following the award of a first degree, who has made a substantial contribution to the development or reputation of physics / Chemistry / Biology in the UK or Ireland.
+Eligibility: The recipient of the prize will normally be a young scientist, i.e. in the first 12 years of a research career (allowing for career breaks) e.g. following the award of a first degree, who has made a substantial contribution to the development or reputation of physics / Chemistry / Biology in the UK or Ireland.

-Nominations can be made to the NSG Secretary Dr Kathi Edkins ([k.edkins@qub.ac.uk](mailto:k.edkins@qub.ac.uk)), self-nominations will not be recognised.
-Upon nomination, the candidate is required to submit two additional letters of support as well as a current CV of no longer than three pages.
-All documents must be received by the NSG Secretary before the deadline 23:59 Monday 31st July 2020.
+Application: Nomination letter, applicants CV of no more than 3 A4 pages and two letters of support have to be submitted to the NSG Secretary by the deadline.
+Self-nominations will not be accepted.

-In case of any questions, please contact the [NSG Committee](committee@ukneutron.org).
+For more information about the nomination and applications please contact the [NSG Committee](committee@ukneutron.org).

+Deadline: 23:59 Friday 30 July 2021

+Please forward your nominations to NSG Secretary Dr Katharina Edkins (katharina.edkins@manchester.ac.uk).